-‘University students come here to learn, and they must leave more educated than when they arrived’, said Adalberto Campos Fernandes, Minister of Health of the XXI Constitutional Government from 2015 to 2018, during a lesson within the Engineering, Decision and Public Policies curricular unit, held at Técnico – Alameda campus.
+‘University students come here to learn, and they must leave more educated than when they arrived’, said Adalberto Campos Fernandes, Minister of Health of the XXI Constitutional Government from 2015 to 2018, during a lecture within the Engineering, Decision and Public Policies curricular unit, held at Técnico – Alameda campus.

 This curricular unit is part of the ‘Humanities, Arts and Social Sciences’, and aims to develop students’ critical thinking about how engineering and decision-support systems—including risk assessment, data analysis, decision analysis, statistical analysis, optimisation, participatory modelling, communication, and scenario planning—can improve political analysis and decision-making in a real context.